Eastern coyote: Description

 Adult eastern coyotes are larger than western coyotes, weighing an average of 45–55 lbs, with female eastern coyotes weighing 21% more than male western coyotes.
-Eastern coyotes also weigh more at birth, 349–360 grams to 250–300 grams.
+Eastern coyotes also weigh more at birth, at 349–360 grams versus 250–300 grams for western coyote pups.
 By 35 days of age eastern coyote pups average 1,590 grams, 200 grams more than western pups.
 After this, physical differences become more apparent, with eastern coyote pups displaying longer legs.
 Differences in dental development have also been observed, with tooth eruption beginning later and in a different order.

 There are no significant differences between eastern and western coyote pups in expressions of aggression and fighting, though eastern coyotes tend to fight less and are more playful.
 Unlike western pups, in which fighting precedes play behavior, fighting among east pups occurs after the onset of play.
 Eastern coyotes tend to reach sexual maturity when they reach two years of age, much later than western coyotes.

 Aside from size, both eastern and western coyotes are physically similar; each have erect ears, a straight and bushy tail, a conspicuous supracaudal gland and a narrow chest.
 The eastern has four color phases, ranging from dark brown to blond or reddish blond, with gray-brown the most common, and reddish legs, ears and flanks.
+Black colored coyotes are uncommon but have been seen.